 First round Second round Jump-off Table A Table A Starting order Starting order 3.1 Against Not against the Reverse order of Same order as in the clock clock but with time allowed Penalties and time in the 1st round; Athletes retain their drawn order in case of equality of penalties and time. the 2 nd round 3.2 Not Not against the Reverse order of Same order as in against the clock but with time allowed clock but with time allowed penalties in the 1st round; athletes retain their drawn order in case of equality of Penalties the 2 nd round 3.3.1.
-Against the clock Against the Clock Reverse order of penalties and possibly time in the 1st round; Athletes retain their drawn order in case of equality of penalties and time.
-No jump-off against the clock but with time allowed Against the Clock Reverse order of Penalties in the 1st round; Athletes retain their drawn order in case of equality of penalties.
-No jump-off 3.4.1 Against the clock Against the Clock Reverse order of penalties and time in 1st round; Athletes retain their drawn order in case of equality of penalties and time; Same order as in the 2 nd round 3.5.
+Against Against the Reverse order of No jump-off the clock Clock penalties and possibly time in the 1st round; Athletes retain their drawn order in case of equality of penalties and time. against the clock but with time allowed Against the Clock Reverse order of Penalties in the 1 st round; Athletes retain their drawn order in case of equality of penalties.
+No jump-off 3.4.1 Against Against the Reverse order of Same order as in the clock Clock penalties and time in 1st round; Athletes retain their drawn order in case of equality of penalties and time; the 2 nd round 3.5.
 Not against the clock but with time allowed Against the clock Reverse order of penalties in the 1st Round; Athletes retain their drawn order in case of equality of penalties; Same order as in the 2 nd round